Monitoring Torfaen LDP Housing Delivery

 These changes removed the five-year housing land supply policy requirement and replaced it with a policy statement making it explicit that the housing trajectory, as set out in the adopted LDP, will be the basis for monitoring the delivery of development plan housing requirements as part of the LDP Annual Monitoring Report (AMR); with the new DPMv3 providing additional guidance on the process of monitoring against the housing trajectory.
 Under these revisions, the Average Annual Requirement (AAR) methodology will be used for monitoring housing delivery in the adopted Torfaen LDP; and the Anticipated Annual Build Rate (AABR) method will be used for monitoring the Replacement LDP in the future.

-Finally, given that the new Torfaen Replacement LDP has a plan period of 2018 to 2033, we have included the previous 2018 JHLAS Study and 2019 JHLAS Study for your information.
+Finally, given that the new Torfaen Replacement LDP has a plan period of 2018 to 2033, we have included the previous 2018 JHLAS Study, 2019 JHLAS Study and Extract from Torfaen LDP AMR 2019-2021 for your information.

 Back to top